bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 An important performance practice to be  kept is that no search and loop should be used.
 As direct a query as is possible should be used to get required records.

 #### Data Transfer Object (DTOs)
-Data transfer objects are serializable objects used to exchange data between different objects whether locally, such as  between a controller and a facade,  or remotely, such as between a controller and a remote caller.
+Data transfer objects are serializable objects used to exchange data between a caller and a callee.
+They are normally used to pass data between the Facade and t

 Data transfer object are also commonly referred to as beans or pojos.
 They contain a subset of attributes from one or more models or items.